qli22/Udacity-Data-Engineer/Data Modeling/Project 2/README.md

 # Datasets
 For this project, work with one dataset: event_data.
 The directory of CSV files partitioned by date.
 Here are examples of filepaths to two files in the dataset:
 <br /> event_data/2018-11-08-events.csv
 <br /> event_data/2018-11-09-events.csv

 # Project Template
-To get started with the project, go to the workspace on the next page, where you'll find the project template (a Jupyter notebook file).
-You can work on your project and submit your work through this workspace.

 The project template includes one Jupyter Notebook file, in which:

 ### Process the event_datafile_new.csv dataset to create a denormalized dataset
-Model the data tables keeping in mind the queries you need to run Provide queries that you will need to model your data tables for Load the data into tables you create in Apache Cassandra and run your queries
+Model the data tables keeping in mind the queries need to run Provide queries that need to model data tables for Load the data into tables created in Apache Cassandra and run the queries

 # Project Steps
-Below are steps you can follow to complete each component of this project.
+Follow below are steps to complete each component of this project.

 ## Modeling your NoSQL database or Apache Cassandra database
 1. Design tables to answer the queries outlined in the project template